Roots and Radishes

 • Storage

-• Raw walnuts - I like to use walnut halves for size , but pieces could work too.
-Any smaller would be a bit too small.
+• Raw walnuts - I like to use walnut halves for size , but pieces could work too (note that they might cook more quickly, so pay close attention to avoid burning).

 Substitutions & Variations